Druwerd/rails-form-validation/README.md

 }
 ```

-The Rails backend validation controller users the validations defined in the Model.
-This way password requirements are defined on the backend only.
+The Rails backend validation controller uses the validations defined in the Model.
+This allows password requirements to be defined on the backend only, keeping the code DRY.

 [Form Validations Controller](./app/controllers/form_validations/users_controller.rb):
 ```ruby